Best Explorer: 2019 – From Japan to Tromsø via the Northern Sea Route

-The route was divided into four legs: Providenija, Pevek, Tiksi and Murmansk and the departure took place on August 3, 2019, with the subsequent passage of the Bering Strait between the Diomedes Islands, crossing the route exactly with the one of 2012.
+The route was divided into four legs: Providenija, Pevek, Tiksi and Murmansk.
+The departure took place on August 3, 2019, with the subsequent passage of the Bering Strait between the Diomedes Islands, crossing the route exactly with the one of 2012.
 The crew members were Nanni Acquarone (Skipper), Salvatore Magri, Romolo Becchetti, Danilo and Gianfranco Riccioni.

 The arrival in Tromsø happened on October 3, 2019 after more than 8,000 nautical miles from the departure from Osaka, more than 60,000 miles from the departure from Italy in 2007.

 During this trip about four hundred water samples were taken for the detection of the organic substance content on behalf of ENEA (the National Agency for New Technologies, Energy and Sustainable Economic Development).

 With this sailing the boat, the Skipper Nanni Acquarone and his crew mate Salvatore Magri became the first Italians to complete the Northeast Passage or Northern Sea Route and the circumnavigation of the Arctic Ocean and the second in the world to have done it clockwise.